Skip to main content

 }

-Rust crate: sudont-judgeThe Judge receives the CanonicalIntent from Cortex, the SimOutcome from Cage, and the compiled PolicySnapshot from Constitution, then produces one of three verdicts:
+Rust crate: sudont-judgeThe Judge receives the CanonicalIntent from Cortex, the SimOutcome from Cage, and the compiled PolicySnapshot from Constitution, then produces one of four verdicts:

 VerdictWhenOutput